nobodyatall648/TradingView-PineScript/RSI with overbrought_oversold Zone/readme.md

-Did some modification of original RSI pinescript to identify the RSI overbrought & oversold zone.
+Did some modification of original RSI pine script to identify the RSI overbrought & oversold zone.

 |RSI Value|Zone|
 |---------|--------------|